noahadhikari/binvox-ml-model/README.md

 ### Environment variables

-You will need to create a `.env` file in the folder with the following lines:
+You will need to create a `.env` file in the folder with the following lines (omitting the curly braces):

 ```
 GOOGLE_API_KEY = {Google Drive API key here}